fanx-dev/fanx/doc/DiffFantom.md

 The sys pod is written in Fantom with little native code.

 It's more portable to write a new backend platforms.
-Future targets might include Objective-C for the iPhone, the LLVM, WebAssembly.
+Future targets might include Objective-C, the LLVM, WebAssembly.

 ### Static Namespace ###
 FanCore allow same name static slots in inheritance.